↑

 MSR Alpine Deluxe Kitchen Set

-Although it’s nice to cook over the fire, plan on taking a small camp stove as well.
+Although you feel all outdoorsy when cooking over the fire, plan on taking a small camp stove as well.
 Having a small stove is nice for cooking your meal or heating up water for tea without having to depend on your fire.
 (Believe me… there’s nothing worse than trying to start a fire while you’re hungry.)

-Here’s a nice option for a lightweight backpacking stove.
+Here’s a good option for a lightweight backpacking stove.

 MSR PocketRocket 2 Mini Stove Kit